 Just because something (text, pictures, video, songs) are on the Internet, does not mean they are free or can be freely used.
 Read the lesson Using Information Correctly - Avoiding Plagiarism by Goodwill Community Foundation, Inc.

 Every thing that is posted to the Internet is covered under copyright protection (even when you don't see the copyright symbol).
 Some items are placed in public domain and other items have a Creative Commons copyright which makes them okay to use (with some restrictions).
 Learn more about Copyright and Fair Use by reading Goodwill Community Foundation, Inc.'s lesson.

 When is it okay to use copyrighted material?
-Watch the video that explains why the Code for Fair Use in Online Video got created, and how the Code can help you create online videos that employ fair use of copyrighted material.
+Watch the video that explains why the Code for Fair Use in Online Video was created, and how the Code can help you create online videos that employ fair use of copyrighted material.

 Directions: Do you know your rights as a user of electronic media?
 You should!
 Gather information from the resources provided in the lesson and prepare a response.
 In a paragraph (at least 5 sentences), give your thoughts on Electronic Privacy and how it affects you.
 Post your response in the assignment textbox (do not attach a separate document) in itsLearning.

 Directions: Answer the questions in itsLearning.

-Directions: Create a poster using Word or PowerPoint (single slide)to define “identity theft” and showcase 5 tips that avoid identity theft.
+Directions: Create a poster using Word, PowerPoint (single slide) or Canva to define “identity theft” and showcase 5 tips that avoid identity theft.
 Your poster must resemble a “poster” and is not a paragraph, report, presentation, or list.
 Further instructions are in itsLearning.

 If you are having problems viewing this page, opening videos, or accessing the URLs, the direct links are posted below.
 All assignments are submitted in itsLearning.
 If you have having problems, contact Mrs. Rush through the itsLearning email client.